Cryptolens/cryptolens-cpp/SKM Client API/README.md

 The C++ API currently supports a subset of the methods available via the web API, more precisely, activation and deactivation of license keys are currently supported.
-The C++ library is currently under development, if you have any other needs, dont hesitate to contact us.
+The C++ library is currently under development, if you have any other needs, don't hesitate to contact us.

 Example usage
 =============

 The library is built to be flexible in the way the communication with the serialkeymanager.com web API is performed.
-The examples below instantiate a handle class which is responsible for making the HTTPS requests.
-This handle is parameterized by several policy classes which can be used to customize how, among other things, communication is performed.
-In case this is too heavy weight it is also possible to sidestep this entierly and manually make the HTTPS request and simply provide the response as a string, this is illustrated in the section ''Manual HTTPS requests''.
+The examples below instantiate a handle class of type SKM which deals with communation with the web API.
+This handle class is in fact parameterized by several policy classes to which, among other things, communication with the web API is delegated, see the section ''Handle class'' for mor information.
+In case this seem too heavy weight it is also possible to sidestep this entierly and manually make the HTTPS request and simply provide the response as a string, this is illustrated in the section ''Manual HTTPS requests''.

 Basic usage:

+    namespace skm = serialkeymanager_com;

     SKM skm_handle;
     skm::Error e;